Lunch is Off

 It goes without saying the accusations in regard to missing persons and in particular a certain Abdul Persimmon, are specious, to say the least.
 I always referred to Abdul with an attempt at comradery, as Persimmon the Persian, I even thought we could be friends at one point.

-‘I’m not Persian, Foster.
+‘I’m not Persian, FU.
 If you knew anything about the history of my country, you would not be calling me this.’

 He started moving off, doubtless looking for his prayer mat or something.